 The University of the Sunshine Coast Act 1998 (PDF 505KB) * empowers the University to control traffic and conduct on University lands.
-The University’s Land, Traffic and Parking Rules apply within the boundaries of University premises and to every part of University premises, and to every person who is at any time on University premises.
+The University’s Parking - Operational policy and Conduct on University Premises - Managerial Policy apply within the boundaries of University premises and to every part of University premises, and to every person who is at any time on University premises.

-The University of the Sunshine Coast Land, Traffic and Parking Rules authorise the Vice-Chancellor to determine the conditions under which vehicles are brought onto and parked on University premises.
-The University also has a parking policy.
+The University of the Sunshine Coast Parking - Operational policy and Conduct on University Premises - Managerial Policy authorise the Vice-Chancellor to determine the conditions under which vehicles are brought onto and parked on University premises.

 Parking regulations on campus are enforced by the local law and penalties apply for breaches.
 Sunshine Coast Council is responsible for enforcing penalties as provided in the local law, and regulates the parking of vehicles on the campus under Council’s local law.
 The University parking conditions are enforced by the Sunshine Coast Council traffic enforcement unit.

 Refer to the Sunshine Coast Council website for further information in relation to the enforcement of parking penalties.